Alan Rickman: Early life and education

-Alan Rickman was born on 21 February 1946 in Brentford, London, and grew up in Acton, London.
+Alan Sidney Patrick Rickman was born on 21 February 1946 in Brentford, London, and grew up in Acton, London.
 His parents were housewife Margaret Doreen Rose (née Bartlett) and factory worker, house painter and decorator, and former Second World War aircraft fitter Bernard William Rickman.
-His mother was Welsh, and his paternal grandmother was Irish.
-Rickman would later say in April 2015, "I was talking to Sharleen Spiteri about being a Celt, how you smell each other out, because my mother's family is Welsh.
+His mother was Welsh and his paternal grandmother was Irish.
+Rickman said in 2015, "I was talking to Sharleen Spiteri about being a Celt, how you smell each other out, because my mother's family is Welsh.
 There's not a lot of English blood in me."
-His father was Catholic and his mother was a Methodist.
-He had two brothers named David and Michael and a sister named Sheila.
+His father was a Catholic and his mother a Methodist.
+He had two brothers, David and Michael, and a sister, Sheila.

-Rickman was born with a tight jaw, contributing to the deep tone of voice and languid delivery for which he would become famous.
+Rickman was known for his deep tone of voice and languid delivery for which he would become famous.
 He said that a vocal coach told him he had a "spastic soft palate".
-When Rickman was eight years old his father died of cancer, leaving his mother to raise him and his three siblings mostly alone.
-According to biographer Maureen Paton, the family was "rehoused by the council and moved to an Acton estate to the west of Wormwood Scrubs Prison, where his mother struggled to bring up four children on her own by working for the Post Office".
+When Rickman was eight years old, his father died of cancer, leaving his mother to raise him and his siblings mostly alone.
+According to the biographer Maureen Paton, the family was "rehoused by the council and moved to an Acton estate to the west of Wormwood Scrubs Prison, where his mother struggled to bring up four children on her own by working for the Post Office".
 Margaret Rickman married again in 1960, but divorced Rickman's stepfather after three years.